oracle-devrel/oci-oke-zero-to-day-two-ops/livelabs/ocw23-livelabs/05-operations/operations-cluster-autoscale.md

     10.0.10.28    Ready    node    52m   v1.27.2
     ```

-2. Now it's time to deploy a simple NGINX app via manifest (as-test-yaml).
+2. Now it's time to deploy a simple nginx app via manifest (as-test-yaml).
 Notice the resource request limit memory of *500Mi*.
 This is done on purpose to quickly exhaust the available capacity in the two worker nodes.

     ```
     <copy>